-Welcome to another Wacky Wednesday project – earth art.
+Welcome to another Wacky Workshops project – earth art.

 It’s hard not to get excited when you think of all there is left to be discovered on this beautiful planet.